Estimation of False Discovery Proportion with Unknown Dependence

-The correlation effect of dependent test statistics in large-scale multiple testing has attracted much attention in recent years.
+The correlation effect of dependent test statistics in large-scale multiple testing has attracted considerable attention in recent years.
 In microarray experiments, thousands of gene expressions are usually correlated when cells are treated.
 Applying standard Benjamini \& Hochberg (1995, B-H) or Storey (2002)'s procedures for independent test statistics can lead to inaccurate false discovery control.
 Statisticians have now reached the conclusion that it is important and necessary to incorporate the dependence information in the multiple testing procedure.
 See Efron (2007, 2010), Leek \& Storey (2008), Schwartzman \& Lin (2011) and Fan, Han \& Gu (2012).

 Consideration of multiple testing procedure for dependent test statistics dates back to early 2000's.
-Benjamini \& Yekutieli (2001) proved that the false discovery rate can be controlled by the B-H procedure when the test statistics satisfy a theoretical dependence structure (positive regression dependence on subsets, PRDS).
-Extension to a generalized stepwise multiple testing procedure under PRDS has been proved by Sarkar (2002).
-Later Storey, Taylor \& Siegmund (2004) also showed that Storey's procedure can control FDR under weak dependence.
-Sun \& Cai (2009) developed a multiple testing procedure where parameters underlying test statistics follow a hidden Markov model.
+Benjamini \& Yekutieli (2001) proved that the false discovery rate can be controlled by the B-H procedure when the test statistics satisfy positive regression dependence on subsets (PRDS).
+Extension to a generalized stepwise procedure under PRDS has been proved by Sarkar (2002).
+Later Storey, et al. (2004) also showed that Storey's procedure can control FDR under weak dependence.
+Sun \& Cai (2009) developed a procedure where parameters underlying test statistics follow a hidden Markov model.
 Insightful results of validation for standard multiple testing procedures under more general dependence structures have been shown in Clarke \& Hall (2009).
-However, even if the procedures are valid under these special dependence structures, they still suffer from efficiency loss without considering the actual dependence information.
+However, even if these procedures are valid under these special dependence structures, they still suffer from efficiency loss without considering the actual dependence information.